Manishearth/manishearth.github.io/source/_posts/2016-03-05-exploring-zero-knowledge-proofs.markdown

 necessary adaptation gates (i.e. an XOR operation with the relevant adaptation key) between encrypted AND gates to make the circuit work.
 Note that each "half" of the circuit has a different set of encrypted gates, and thus a different encryption key for each input.
-There are NOT gates here too (from the original circuit); they stay in place (the adaptation gate can go on either side of them) with no modifications or encryption.
+There are NOT gates here too (from the original circuit, which was made of ANDs and NOTs); they stay in place (the adaptation gate can go on either side of them) with no modifications or encryption.

  [^9]: You can actually add another fudge factor here by making Alice decide the gate numbering after having received gate commitments.
 If N isn't that large, there's still a small chance Bob can fake the output by permuting the original gates (and twiddling the nonces) until the tampered gates fall into the right spot.
 This removes that possibility to a reasonably high level of certainty, which can be strengthened by going through the whole procedure multiple times.